Anna Spain Bradley

 • UCLA Faculty Since 2020

-Anna Spain Bradley is a Professor of Law at the UCLA School of Law and the Special Advisor to the Executive Vice Chancellor and Provost on Strategic Planning and Values.
-From 2020-2023, she served as UCLA’s second Vice Chancellor for Equity, Diversity and Inclusion and Chief Diversity Officer where she established UCLA’s EDI Civil Rights Office, implemented UCLA’s Native American and Pacific Islander Bruins Rising Initiative, and launched the UCLA EDI Education Series.
+Anna Spain Bradley is a Professor of Law at the UCLA School of Law and the former Vice Chancellor for Equity, Diversity and Inclusion at UCLA where she established UCLA’s EDI Civil Rights Office, implemented UCLA’s Native American and Pacific Islander Bruins Rising Initiative, and launched the UCLA EDI Education Series.
+From 2023-24, she served as Special Advisor to the Executive Vice Chancellor and Provost on Strategic Planning and Values.

-Professor Spain Bradley’s research and teaching focus on international law, international dispute resolution and international human rights.
-Her most recent work, Human Rights Racism (Harvard Human Rights Journal, 2019) names racism as an undefined violation of international human rights, which she further explores in her forthcoming book, Global Racism (Oxford University Press).
-Spain Bradley is also the author Human Choice in International Law (Cambridge University Press, June 2021), which investigates the neurobiology of human choice in international legal and political decision making.
+Professor Spain Bradley’s research focuses on international law, international dispute resolution and international human rights.
+She is currently writing Global Racism (Oxford University Press, forthcoming 2025), which explores the phenomenon of how racism operates globally building upon her Human Rights Racism (Harvard Human Rights Journal, 2019) article naming racism as an undefined violation of international human rights.
+She is also the author of Human Choice in International Law (Cambridge University Press, June 2021), which investigates the neurobiology of human choice in international legal and political decision making.
 She is the co-editor of International Dispute Resolution (Carolina Academic Press, with Mary Ellen O’Connell and Amy J. Cohen, 2021) and the author of numerous law review articles, book reviews and shorter commentaries in scholarly journals.
-Her scholarship has received the 2018 Gamm Justice Award and the 2014 American Society of International Law’s Francis Lieber Award for her article The U.N.
+She is the recipient of the 2018 Gamm Justice Award and the 2014 American Society of International Law’s Francis Lieber Award for her article The U.N.
 Security Council’s Duty to Decide (Harvard National Security Journal, 2013).

-In addition to her scholarly work, Professor Spain Bradley has a distinguished record of service as an international legal advocate, U.S. diplomat and civil servant.
+Professor Spain Bradley has a distinguished record of service as an international legal advocate, U.S. diplomat and civil servant.
+In 2024, President Biden appointed Spain Bradley to the World Bank-ICSID Panel of Conciliators for a six-year term.
 In 2021, the United Nations appointed Spain Bradley as Legal Expert to the United Nations Ad Hoc Committee on the Elaboration of Complementary Standards on the prevention of racist and xenophobic discrimination.
-She has represented nations as legal counsel before the Permanent Court of Arbitration and previously served as Attorney-Adviser at the U.S. Department of State, where she earned two Meritorious Honor Awards for her work representing the U.S. before the Iran-U.S. Claims Tribunal and as a delegate to the United Nations Compensation Commission.
+She has represented nations as legal counsel before the Permanent Court of Arbitration and served as Attorney-Adviser at the U.S. Department of State, where she earned two Meritorious Honor Awards for her work representing the U.S. before the Iran-U.S. Claims Tribunal and as a delegate to the United Nations Compensation Commission.
 Spain Bradley previously worked on climate change policy at the U.S. Environmental Protection Agency and international trade agreements at the U.S. Trade Representative’s Office.
 She clerked for the Honorable Judge Raymond Finch of the U.S. District Court of the U.S. Virgin Islands.

-Spain Bradley is an elected life member of the Council on Foreign Relations.
-Her additional professional leadership roles include being elected to two terms as Vice President of the American Society of International Law, two terms on the Society’s Executive Council, and two terms on the Institute for Transnational Arbitration’s Academic Council.
-Spain Bradley is member of the University of Hamburg’s Institute of Law and Economics.
+Professor Spain Bradley is a recognized leader in the field of international law.
+She is an elected life member of the Council on Foreign Relations, Vice Chair of the Institute for Transnational Arbitration’s Academic Council, former Vice President of the American Society of International Law for two terms, former ASIL Executive Council member for term terms, and current Institute for Transnational Arbitration’s Academic Council member.
+Spain Bradley is a member of the University of Hamburg’s Institute of Law and Economics.
 She is founding member and former Board member of Mediators Beyond Borders International and is a former Board member of Collaborative Dispute Resolution Associates in Boulder, CO.

 Prior to joining UCLA, Professor Spain Bradley was a Professor of Law at the University of Colorado School of Law and the University of Colorado Boulder’s inaugural Assistant Vice Provost for Faculty Development and Diversity.
-Professor Spain Bradley is a graduate of Harvard Law School and Denison University.
+Professor Spain Bradley holds a J.D. from Harvard Law School and B.A. magna cum laude in environmental studies with a concentration in economics from Denison University.
+She has lived or worked in every continent except Australia and Antarctica.

 Bibliography